jasontoups-dfinity/react-playground/README.md

 ## Overview

-React Playground is a carefully crafted GitHub template designed to help teams quickly prototype and experiment with React applications.
+React Playground is a carefully crafted GitHub template designed to help us quickly prototype and experiment with React applications.
 Built with the latest technologies including React 19, TypeScript, Tailwind CSS v4, and ShadCN UI components, it provides a clean, modern starting point without the complexity of production applications.

 ## Features